hackware1993/weiV/README.md

 If it helps you a lot, consider sponsoring me a cup of milk tea, or giving a star.
 Your support is the driving force for me to continue to maintain.

+In the long run, weiV may become the third high-performance cross-platform development framework after React Native and Flutter.
+Its front end uses kotlin DSL, and the back end uses platform native View rendering.
+And meet or exceed the performance of the native View system.

 [Paypal](https://www.paypal.com/paypalme/hackware1993)
 ![support.webp](https://github.com/hackware1993/weiV/blob/master/support.webp?raw=true)